SpaceK33z/web-to-plex/README.md

 Before using the extension, you need to configure it in the Options page (go to `chrome://extensions` and click on Options next to the extension).

-It is somewhat difficult to configure, but everything should be explained well.
-Please don't hesitate to [submit an issue](https://github.com/SpaceK33z/web-to-plex/issues/new) if the configuration is unclear.
+If you have issues with configuring, please don't hesitate to [submit an issue](https://github.com/SpaceK33z/web-to-plex/issues/new).

 ## Contributions